Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MQTT.md

 }
 ```

-Everytime telemetry service receives a new request, it will fetch out endpoint settings and send the raw data to the corresponding endpoint.
+For every push telemetry event, the telemetry service will fan-out raw-data to the user-config MQTT endpoint

 ```mermaid
 graph LR;